 School Improvement

-In order to affect long-lasting improvement in South Dakota schools, the SD DOE has created a responsive system intended to build the capacity of districts and schools to identify and address the diverse needs of students.
-To support districts and schools who have been identified for needing comprehensive or targeted support for improvement SD DOE believes:
+In order to affect long-lasting improvement in South Dakota schools, the South Dakota Department of Education (DOE) has created a responsive system intended to build the capacity of districts and schools to identify and address the diverse needs of students.
+To support districts and schools who have been identified for needing comprehensive or targeted support for improvement DOE believes:

 The department has three methods of identifying schools CSI schools.